Mathew Carey: Immigration and career in America

 None of these ventures proved very profitable.
 The American Museum was the first American periodical to treat American culture as rich and original, instead of a poor imitation of Great Britain's.
 Carey printed the first American version of the Douay–Rheims Bible in 48 weekly installments; this Roman Catholic edition is popularly known as the Carey Bible.
 Subscribers could arrange to have it bound.
 It was the first Roman Catholic version of the Bible printed in the United States.
 Carey also printed numerous editions of the King James Version, fundamental to English-speaking peoples.

 In 1794–1796, Carey published America's first atlases.
 His 1802 map of Washington, D.C., was the first to name the stretch of land west of the United States Capitol as the "Mall".

 He frequently wrote articles on various social topics, including events during the Yellow Fever Epidemic of 1793, which proved a crisis for the city.
 Carey reported on debates in the state legislature as well as providing political commentary in his essays.
-He was a Catholic and a founding member of the American Sunday-School Society, along with Quaker merchant Thomas P. Cope, Dr. Benjamin Rush and Episcopal bishop William White.
+He was a Catholic and a founding member of the American Sunday-School Society, along with Quaker merchant Thomas P. Cope, Benjamin Rush and Episcopal bishop William White.